 Besides meeting the weather requirements, a jacket also needs to fit well.
 Check possible pressure points to avoid discomfort, i.e. pulling uncomfortably across the chest or across the back when the arms are moved, or even ripping, i.e. when it’s too tight at the back of the arms.

 When you’re buying your jacket, remember that what you wear underneath it is likely to be much thicker and bulkier.
 So the jacket needs to allow room for this.

 Pick A Colour

 As well as all of the considerations above, choosing a colour is also important.
 Navy and black are hugely practical and will coordinate with most of your equestrian wardrobe.
 However, adding a jacket in a brighter colour can add a much needed injection of vibrancy to a conservative selection of riding attire!
 You’ll need to be sure though, that you’ll get enough wear out of a coloured jacket and work out which different outfits it will co-ordinate with so it doesn't go to waste in your wardrobe.
-The stunning LeMieux Loire Jacket comes in shades of pink and mulberry, but is available in black too if you want to keep it simple.
+The stunning and practical HKM Rainy Day Waterproof Jacket comes in shades of bright coral, a more subtle olive green, and in navy too if you want to keep it simple.